alibaba/Appactive/docs/en/details/demo.md

 There are 4 applications in total, according to the distance (call link) of the end user from near and far:

--gateway: Multi-active gateway, which distributes user traffic
+- gateway: Multi-active gateway, which distributes user traffic
--frontend: frontend application, accept user requests, and return after requesting actual data
+- frontend: frontend application, accept user requests, and return after requesting actual data
--product: product application, providing three services:
+- product: product application, providing three services:
--Product List: General Service
+    - product List: General Service
--Product Details: Unit Service
+    - product Details: Unit Service
--Product order: central service, relying on inventory application
+    - product order: central service, relying on inventory application
--storage: Inventory application, for ordering service to deduct inventory
+- storage: Inventory application, for ordering service to deduct inventory

 For the sake of simplicity, the gateway is only deployed in the center, and the rest of the applications are deployed in each of the center and unit.